actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 a_{\overline{n}|}^{(p)@i} = \sum_{t = 1}^{n*p} \frac{\frac{\text{1}}{p}}{(1 + i^{(p)})^t}
 $$

 The differences are clear and understandable.
 The nominal interest rate should be used instead to fit the $p$-thly intervals.
 The cashflow itself has also been scaled down by $p$ in order to reflect the true cashflows of the of p-thly interval.
-This should be logical because it would not be possible for you to use discount a 1 unit yearly cashflow on p-thly intervals.
 Then, it is just a matter of summing up the present values of each $\frac{1}{p} cashflows.

 ## Other Types of Annuities